14 Things You’re Not Buying from Walmart—But Should

 It’s no secret that “cheap” is not always a good thing.
 The notoriously low prices at Walmart can lead some people to steer clear, thinking their offerings may not be top quality.
 But as Walmart continues to roll out new product lines, expand its online offerings, and even offer grocery delivery, shopping experts are starting to take notice.
 These are the things they think you should be buying there.
 Plus, check out these things you should only be buying at Walmart.

 Walmart’s probably not the first place you’d think to look for a new bed, but you’d be surprised!
 In February 2018, the store launched AllswellHome.com to sell its own brand of affordable mattresses and designer-quality bedding.
-The memory foam mattress starts at just $345 for a full size.
+The memory foam mattress starts at just $265 for a twin size.
 The Allswell collection is only available online.

 You might think of Costco as the spot to buy toilet paper or paper towels, but what if you don’t have a warehouse membership?
 Or what if you don’t need (or have the storage space for!) the enormous amount that you’ll get somewhere like that?
 Walmart’s a great option!
 “Walmart has name-brand packages of 24 rolls for around $20, but if you need (or want) less than that, 12 rolls will still only set you back $10,” says Julie Ramhold, a Consumer Analyst with DealNews.com.
 “One thing that’s nice about shopping Walmart’s website as well is that many of the listings have a price breakdown, so you can see if that name-brand or generic is cheaper per square foot and make your choice that way, if you prefer.”
 Brand does matter, though; Walmart’s Great Value toilet paper fared pretty poorly in a Consumer Reports test, so maybe opt for another brand.
 In fact, Great Value toilet paper made our list of things you might not want to buy at Walmart.